MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 You can access context information in two ways:

 * Using [URL placeholder values](#get-context-by-inserting-url-placeholder-values).
-* From the Microsoft Teams JavaScript client SDK [context](/javascript/api/@microsoft/teams-js/app.context) object.
+* From the Microsoft Teams JavaScript client library [context](/javascript/api/@microsoft/teams-js/app.context) object.

 ### Get context by inserting URL placeholder values